Bilel-NEJI/terraform-getting-started/README.md

 - we need to make terraform providers available, and to do so we have to type "terraform init", and that's how terraform pulls in the plugins
 - in this step, we are going to use two providers: "aws" and "vault" which is a solution to manage secrets (passwords, usernames, tokens, etc)
 - the 1st way to setup multi-providers is to declare in the .tf file the provider and the resource that we are going to use, see the "main.tf" file
-- the 2nd way to setup multi-providers is to declare
+- the 2nd way to setup multi-providers is to declare a second aws provider and "alias" & "provider" words